Icinga/icinga2/doc/03-monitoring-basics.md

 from the host object.
 A default user is set too.

 ```
-apply Notification "mail-host-notification" to Service {
+apply Notification "mail-service-notification" to Service {
   [...]

   if (service.vars.notification.mail.users) {